 Community college partners are connected to all of their district high school counselors through joint annual training sessions on FAFSA completion hosted by Get2College.
 Topics include utilizing and accessing student level data, leveraging staff for FAFSA completion support, and creating and supporting a college culture.

 To assist in planning and promoting FASFA completion events, Get2College provides online toolkits that include print materials, webinars, and screencasts for both high schools and community college partners.

 Get2College Corps is an innovative internship scholarship program for Phi Theta Kappa Honors Society Scholars that works to increase the number of low-income, first-generation college students who enter and complete postsecondary education.
 These scholars are trained in FAFSA completion and commit 10-15 hours a week in high schools or their colleges’ financial aid offices.
 For the 2019-2020 academic year, Get2College Corps members came from 11 community colleges and provided over 3,193 hours of college planning assistance.
 This group of students served 88 high schools, attended 113 FAFSA events and met with 1,304 FAFSA appointments.
 Each were awarded $2500 scholarships for completing 10 weeks of service.

 In summer 2019, the Woodward Hines Education Foundation hired Higher Ed Insight to evaluate the FAFSA Completion Partnership program.
 This evaluation was based on data from two sources: interviews with community college leaders and a survey to the high school counselors.
-All nine of the community college partners were interviewed and the counselor survey had a high response rate of 35%.

 2019 SUCCESSES WITH SCALING SERVICES AND PROVIDING TRAINING